Oneirical/bevy_tgfp/tutorial/3-getting-chased-around.md

 }
 ```

 Note that this reorganization comes with the necessity of many import (`use`) statements.
 In the future of this tutorial, inter-file imports will no longer be represented in the code snippets. `rust-analyzer` offers auto-importing of unimported items as a code action, and compiler errors for this particular issue are clear and offer precise suggestions.
+Also remember to clean as you go, and remove unused imports marked by warnings.

 I have organized the rest of the Part 2 components, bundles, systems and resources in the following way: